sidlak-c137/EE475/README.md

 #### nrf.ino
 This contains all of the firmware code for the NRF (in use)

-#### rep_counter.txt
+#### 475_rep_counter.ipynb
-This contains a Google Colab link to the code we used to fine-tune the rep counter
+This contains a notebook of the code we used to fine-tune the rep counter

 #### sample.txt
 This contains all of the training data for the rep counter.